nkreid/ValeroArm/README.md

  [-0.9 -0.2  1. ]]  :: 2.4554500579833984
 ```

-It is interesting to note that our best routes are not all ones and zeros as initially exepcted.
+It is interesting to note that our best routes are not all ones and zeros as initially expected.
 However, the top 5 results are all very similar with minor deviations.

 # Physical Design and Construction
   The first design of the arm was constructed together with Paris Hijali.
 It was made out of PVC and 3D printed components.
 While it was a solid proof of concept, there were many problems that arose.
 I addressed many of these problems in the second version.